Health and Safety Policy for Gardening Morden

 Waste management and environmental protection are integrated into our health and safety arrangements.
 Green waste is segregated and disposed of responsibly.
 Fuel, oil and hazardous waste are stored in secondary containment and removed by licensed contractors as required.
 We promote sustainable practices within Morden gardening projects to minimise environmental impact while maintaining safe operations.

-Gardener wearing PPE operating a lawn mower Emergency procedures are in place and communicated to all teams: first aid provisions, incident reporting protocols and escalation routes for serious events.
+A young man and woman standing together in a well-maintained greenhouse or garden centre, with lush greenery, shrubs, and flowering plants visible in the background.
+The man, wearing a straw hat and blue apron over a checked shirt, holds a gardening trowel, while the woman, also wearing a straw hat and an apron, holds a small wicker basket filled with colourful pansies and other decorative flowers.
+The environment is bright and sheltered, with diffused sunlight filtering through a transparent roof structure, suggesting a controlled outdoor setting suitable for gardening and plant care activities.
+The scene reflects professional gardening services provided by Gardening Morden, emphasizing their expertise in outdoor horticulture, landscape maintenance, and plant presentation in the local Morden area.
+Emergency procedures are in place and communicated to all teams: first aid provisions, incident reporting protocols and escalation routes for serious events.
 Incidents are investigated promptly to identify root causes and corrective actions.
 Regular site inspections, toolbox talks and performance monitoring help maintain safe standards.
 Continuous improvement is supported by documented reviews and management oversight.
 In summary, this Health and Safety Policy for garden maintenance in Morden commits the company to practical, enforceable measures that protect people and the environment while delivering professional gardening and landscaping services.
 All staff are expected to read, understand and apply the policy; management will ensure it remains current and effective through periodic review and consultation.

 Gardening Morden